Logo Futurismo

 The Mountain’s House (Casa da Montanha) is on the island’s Western side.
 From Madalena town, you must follow the EN3 main road Eastwards until you see indications towards the mountain on the right side.
 It takes about 20 minutes to get there and is only 17 kilometers away from that town.

 You can get there easily by renting a car and parking at the mountain house.
-There are also taxis going there from all the towns around Pico island.
+There are also taxis going there from all the towns around Pico Island.
 Here is the GPS link.

-What to Bring to Pico Mountain
+What to Bring

 Beautiful view over the highest mountain of Portugal